stevendaye/adventure-capitalist/README.md

 - *Express.js* as our *Node.js* framework was chosen to help build the backend faster.
 Relying on only pure *Node.js* would have made us code more in a low-level environment and consume more time.
 However, *Restify.js* was especially used for the **User-Auth-Service** because, this service was to serve as a scalable RESTfull Web Server where we will need to expose an api to make request against different kind of http routes.
 So, since **Restify.js** is optimized for building semantically correct RESTfull web services ready for production use a scale, we think we made the best choice for using this framework for the User Microservice.

-- **SQLite3** and **Sequelize** were chosen to persist data in both microservices because it would help us build our application very fast without the need to depend on a database server everytime we are runnig the sim-game.
-Moreover, it would cost us time and money when we are to deploy it on a Cloud Hosting Platform which requires credit card and additional configurations.
-Using SQLite3 along with this ORM was also chosen for the way it handles documents, giving it a feel that we were atucally using what we would have first prefered to use in other circumstance: **MongoDB**.
+- The sim-gane laverages *MongoDB Atlas* to persist data in both microservice.
+Initially, the sim-game was built with **SQLite3** and **Sequelize**.
+These were chosen because it would help us build our application faster without the need to depend on a database server everytime we are runnig the sim-game.
+Moreover, a database server, would cost us time and money when we are to deploy it on a Cloud Hosting Platform which requires credit card and additional configurations.
+After deploying to heroku, we realized that our sqlite3 database file was being cleaned up everytime the **dyno** reboots.
+This is because the Heroku filesysten is **ephemeral**, thus causing us to loose all previous stored data.
+Therefore, we quickly switched to **MongoDB Atlas**, which actually turned out to be a great fit for our goal: _**Security**_ and _**Scalability**_.

 - The decision to develop the sim-game in a **microservice** way was taken due to the fact that, we thought from day 1, to make the application scalable, secured and more maintainable.
 Using microservices, we can focus on each little part of our application, making it more modular, robust while being able to debug it easily in case of any unexpected behaviour.
 Talking of scalability and security, it would be easy for us to dockerize the application later to add more level of security and scale it as we would wish by laveraging Docker tools.
-Moreover, the use of YAML files at the root of each microservice was intentional.
-The goal was to inject through an environment variable a configuration file for Sequelize to use a particular database.
-In this case, we can choose at any time to migrate to another database.
-It could be PostgeSQL or MySQL.
-For this, we would just create the YAML files: `sequelize-mysql.yaml` or `sequelize-postgres.yaml`.
-All we will need is to make appropriate configurations for each of these in the _**models**_ directories.

-- Adobe Illustrator was used to draw the art illustrations, and Adobe Photoshop was used to refine some illustrations by sharpening them to give it a photo feel.
+- Adobe Illustrator was used to draw all art illustrations, and Adobe Photoshop was used to refine some illustrations by sharpening them to give it a photo feel.
 This is to make the design of the sim-game more attractive, interactive and more fun to use.
 Also, since this is a clone, the goal was to make it close enough to the original sim-game while giving it a personal modern touch.

 ## Sim-Game Technical Structure & Organisation
 At the root of the project, we have our two microservices in two diffrent directories: **users** and **gameplay** directories.

 ### "users" Directory
 Under this directory are the files needed to build and run the (backend only) User Authentication Service.
-This service is also hosted on _Heroku_ at https://adventure-capitalist-users.herokuapp.com.
+This service is securely also hosted on _Heroku_ at https://adventure-capitalist-users.herokuapp.com.
 Originally, the service was to be deployed on _Netlify_.
-But following the **Twelve Factor App Rules** that suggest not to rely on anything external that could either way be located on the same server, our mind was changed to host it with the same Cloud Hosting Provider(CHP).
+But following the **Twelve Factor App Rules** that suggest not to rely on anything external that could rather be located on the same server, our mind was changed to host it with the same Cloud Hosting Provider(CHP).
 If the User-Auth-Service was hosted on a different CHP like _Netlify_, our sim-game which is hosted on _Heroku_ would take a big hit if _Netlify_ should be down or slowed for any reason(financial reason for example, since we will be using a free plan).

 Now, the following are what caontains the *user directory* and the role they each play:
  - The _**server.js**_ file holds the logic to create and secure the User-Auth-Service.

- - The _**config**_ directory holds a JSON file which gathers all the service routes in one place.
-This allows to have a single source of truth in order to avoid typos and repetitions.
+ - The _**config**_ directory holds a **default.json** file which gathers all the user service routes in one place, and a **db.js** file which configures and starts The *User-Auth-Service* **MongoDB Atlas** database.
+The json file, allows us to have a single source of truth for all our http routes, in order to avoid typos and repetitions.

  - The _**routes**_ , _**controllers**_ and _**models**_ directories hold each a singe file to respectively handle routes, request and perform actions such as **create user**, **find user by id**, **find user by email**, **check user's password**, **update user's business status**, **save user's last seen** and **get user's away time**.
 The "list all users" and "destroy user" queries are handled but not made availble to the end user.

- - The _**sequelize-sqlite.yaml**_ file is a configuration file that is used by Sequelize to create the users' database.
-Since this YAML file is a configuration file, the Twelve Factor App suggests that such file should be kept outside the code and be injected through environment variables or a similar mechanism, which was done in the package.json file.

- - The _**database**_ directory holds a SQLite3 database file.

  - The _**scripts**_ directory contains 4 files that test our User-Auth-Service using the **Restify-Client** library.
 Before an end-to-end test with Postman, we first wrote those scripts to test the creation, reading, deletion and listing of users.